My Quiet Kitchen

 Notes

-Slow Cooker - if you'd like to use a regular slow cooker like a Crockpot instead of an Instant Pot, cook time is closer to 1 hour 45 minutes on high.
+Slow Cooker - If you'd like to use a regular slow cooker like a Crockpot instead of an Instant Pot, cook time is closer to 1 hour 45 minutes on high.
 Also note, the texture of the soy curls is not as good in the Crockpot.
 I think the slight pressure created by the steam in the IP, even on the slow cook function, is key to the firmer, meaty texture.

 Storage

-This recipe makes a large amount so it's great for families, weekly meal prep, or if you're cooking for a party.
+The recipe makes a large amount so it's great for families, weekly meal prep, or if you're cooking for a party.
 Leftovers will keep in the refrigerator for up to 5 days.

 BBQ soy curls can also be frozen.
 Thaw in the fridge overnight, and reheat on the stovetop or in a microwave.